radiantearth/community-sprints/08182020-remote/data/data-tiles.md

 > architecture.
 The format is designed to be as simple as possible while
 > achieving its limited goals

-`deck.gl-raster` currently includes an NPY parser, though beware this may move to another library, such as [loaders.gl](https://loaders.gl), in the future.

 The NPY format is best suited to small images as it doesn't support streaming.
 If you are loading image data from a backend, as opposed to loading image data directly from S3, NPY may be the best approach as it allows full bit-depth data